Folkestone Groomers Directory

 Double-Coated Breeds (German Shepherds, Golden Retrievers, Huskies, Border Collies, Corgis)

-Recommended Interval: Every 6–8 weeks is the general recommendation.
+Recommended Interval: Every 6–8 weeks is the general recommendation, with professional grooming every 6 weeks during heavy shedding periods.
+[2]

-Warning: Never shave a double coat, as it disrupts natural temperature regulation.
+Warning: Never shave a double coat, as it disrupts natural temperature regulation and can permanently damage coat regrowth.
+[4]

 Curly/Wavy Coats (Poodles, Labradoodles, Bichon Frises, Cockapoos)

-Rationale: These coats grow continuously and mat easily.
+Rationale: These coats grow continuously and mat easily, particularly when exposed to moisture.
 Regular trimming and professional grooming keep coats manageable, especially since they mat more easily when wet.
-Trimming the coat slightly shorter during the harshest months makes it easier to maintain.
+Trimming the coat slightly shorter during the harshest months makes it easier to maintain between appointments and reduces the burden of daily brushing.

 Long-Haired/Single-Coated Breeds (Yorkshire Terriers, Shih Tzus, Cocker Spaniels)

-Rationale: While shedding is less dramatic, the focus must be on preventing matting.
-Regular trimming helps maintain coat health.
-Daily brushing is essential home care, but professional grooming maintains coat length and condition.
+Rationale: While shedding is less dramatic than double-coated breeds, the focus must be on preventing matting.
+Regular trimming helps maintain coat health and prevents painful tangles.
+Daily brushing is essential home care, but professional grooming maintains coat length, condition, and hygiene—particularly important for breeds prone to eye discharge and tear staining.

 Wire-Haired Breeds (Wire Fox Terriers, Airedales)

-Recommended Interval: Every 6–8 weeks for regular grooming.
+Recommended Interval: Every 6–8 weeks for regular grooming maintenance.

 Short-Haired Breeds (Beagles, Whippets, Boxers)

-Recommended Interval: Every 8–12 weeks generally, or every 8–10 weeks optimally in winter.
+Recommended Interval: Every 8–12 weeks generally, or every 8–10 weeks optimally in winter for comprehensive care.

 Essential Professional Services for Autumn/Winter Rebooking